London Football Association: History

-The London Football Association is one of the biggest in the country with over 2,000 clubs, about 1,000 referees and over 50 Leagues/Competitions.
+The London Football Association is one of the biggest in the country with just under 1,000 clubs, nearly 1,500 referees and over 30 leagues.

 The association has a history of long-serving, dedicated officials.
 For example, Tommy Kirkup served as Secretary for 44 years between 1903 and 1947.
 Basil Stallard is by far the longest serving Treasurer having been in that position since 1973.
 There have been only nine Presidents since 1882, Lionel Seymour being the current incumbent.

 In 1922 the London Minor Football Association was founded for youth football.
 It became the London Youth Football Association and continues to administer youth football in the capital to this day.
 It did, however, come under the London FA Limited when it incorporated in 2001.

 Both the Inner London County Schools Football Association and London Football Coaches Association work in collaboration with the London FA for the mutual benefit of its members.
 This provides participants in the capital with a complete range of opportunities in football.

-The LFA runs high quality coaching courses throughout the year with one of the countries senior coach education tutors as Head Coach in John Drabwell.
-As a result of the Football Association's National Game Strategy 2008–2012, the LFA has recruited a young and energetic development team under the leadership of Josie Clifford.
+In 2022, the London FA relocated its headquarters from Fulham to Wembley Stadium, the home of English football.
+The move formed part of a wider effort to strengthen its connection with the national game and improve accessibility for staff, partners, and stakeholders.
+In 2024, the London FA unveiled a new brand identity and strategic plan titled London For All aimed at enhancing grassroots football across the capital for the 2024 to 2028 period.